Exact solution of asymmetric gelation between three walks on the square lattice: Phase diagram and exponents

 \subsection{Results summary}

 The phase diagram is delineated by equation~\eqref{3ow_asym_loc_sing}.
 We report that all of the phase transitions between these phases in our model are second-order with \(\alpha = 0\) and $\phi=1/2$.
-We then summarize the connective contacts/free energy and entropic exponents in Table~\ref{3ow_asym_coeff_growth_table}:
+We then summarize the growth rates/free energy and entropic exponents in Tables~\ref{3ow_asym_coeff_growth_table}: